delaval-htps/JavaDA_PROJECT7_RESTAPI/README.md

 # Projet OC P07
-Projet Poseidon: click on directory "Poseidon-skeleton" to see the README
+Projet Poseidon: click on directory "Poseiden-skeleton" to see the README